yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli.md

 ## Resources

-The following resources can be managed using the CLI:
+You can manage the following resources using the CLI:

 - [backup](../managed-cli-backup/)
 - [cluster](managed-cli-cluster/)